The Women’s Empowerment Movement in India

 April 16- 19, 2014

 The Popular Culture Association/American Culture Association is hosting a panel discussion and interested in any and all topics about or related to the study of BDSM, sexual kink, or sexual fetishes in all genres, all media, all countries, all kinds, and all eras.
 All representations of BDSM, Kink, and fetishes in popular culture (fiction, stage, screen—large or small, commercial, advertising, music, song, dance, online, real life, etc.), from anywhere and any-when, are welcome topics of discussion.
 They also welcome any academic discussion of the real-life practice of BDSM, sexual kink, or sexual fetishes, as well as the lived experiences of people identifying as kinky.
-Graduate students are welcome to present on the panel as well.
-There are also opportunities for undergraduate students on a special panel just for them.
-The deadline for proposals is Nov.
-1. For more information please visit http://pcaaca.org/grants/
+For more information please visit http://pcaaca.org/grants/

-Call for Paper: Histories of Domestic Labor: Resistance and Organization
+Call for Papers: Histories of Domestic Labor: Resistance and Organization

 Empirical, interpretative, and creative essays are welcome that address national, comparative, and transnational efforts to improve the conditions of paid domestic work, with particular attention to changing patterns of resistance and action.
 In particular, both case studies and broad theoretical and interpretative work from all periods and places are sought, including ancient societies, colonial contexts, under slavery and industrialization, and in different political and economic systems, including Communism, post-colonialism, and Neo-liberalism that address individual and collective strategies of resistance and forms of organizing.
 The deadline for proposals is May 15, 2014